Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solids and supersolids in a Kagome lattice near

 where $ A^{VBS}_{\mu} $ is a non-compact $ U(1) $ gauge field.

-Note that Eqn.\ref{ka} in the SF side and Eqn.\ref{kacdwvb} in the CDW+VB side take the same form despite the reduced translational symmetry in the CDW+VB state.
 Note that $ A^{CDW}_{\mu} $ is always massive, so was already integrated out in Eqn.\ref{kacdwvb}.
 Because the system is already in the CDW+VBS, so we expect $ \tilde{r} < 0 $ and $ \tilde{v} < 0 $.
 Then we can set $ \phi_{l}= |\phi| e^{i \theta_{l}} $.
 The relative phases can be determined by the sign of $ \tilde{w} $ which has the same sign as $ w >0 $.
-Because of the very weak relevance of $ w $ term in Eqns.\ref{ka} and \ref{kacdwvb}, so we expect the SF to the CDW+VB transition driven by $ r $ is very weakly first order.
+Because Eqn.\ref{ka} in the SF side and Eqn.\ref{kacdwvb} in the CDW+VB side take the same form despite the reduced translational symmetry in the CDW+VB state, also the $ w $ term in Eqns.\ref{ka} and \ref{kacdwvb} is only weakly irrelevant, so we expect the SF to the CDW+VB transition driven by $ r $ is very weakly first order.
 This is in sharp contrast to the strong 1st order CDW to the SF transition in a triangular lattice in Fig.3a and Fig.9a.
-This is exactly what were observed in the QMC in triangular lattice \cite{ss3,ss4} and in kagome lattice \cite{ka2}.
+This picture achieved in the DVM can lead to some additional insights on why the transition was found to be a very weak first order one in a Kagome lattice \cite{ka2}.

-When moving from $ 1/3 $ to $1/2 $ where the bosons have to be in a SF state, Eqn.\ref{kacdwvb} also reduces to Eqn.\ref{kapm}.
+When moving from $ 1/3 $ to $1/2 $ where the bosons have to be in a SF state, Eqn.\ref{kacdwvb} reduces to Eqn.\ref{kapm} which, in turn, will reduce to an effective action similar to Eqn.\ref{is0}.
 The phase diagram may be similar to Fig.3b in the triangular lattice.
 The SS slightly away from 1/3 filling has the same CDW and VB order as the solid at $ 1/3 $, so let's call this kind of novel SS as CDW-VB-SS.
 Then the transition from the CDW+VB to the CDW-VB-SS transition driven by the chemical potential can be similarly discussed as the VBS to the VB-SS in bipartite lattices \cite{univ}, so it is is the same universality class as that from the Mott insulator to the SF.
 The CDW-VB-SS to the SF transition is 1st order.
-Although the CDW-VB-SS is not stable in the hard core case, it is stable in the soft core case.
+Although the CDW-VB-SS has not been found stable in the hard core case \cite{ka2,ka3}, it should be stable in the soft core case.
 Of course, there is no P-H symmetry anymore in the soft core case.
-This study may inspire more accurate QMC to search for this novel CDV-VB-SS state, especially in the soft-core case.
+This conclusion may inspire more accurate QMC to search for this novel CDV-VB-SS state in the soft-core case.
 The excitation spectra across the CDW-VB to the CDW-VB supersolid transition is also given by the Fig.22 with $ \Delta_{CDW} \sim w $ or equivalently by Fig.25 with $ \Delta_{VBS} \sim w $.

 However, Eqn.\ref{kacdwvb} may break down as $ \alpha \rightarrow 0 $ which corresponds to $ t/V_{1} \rightarrow 0 $ limit, because the two minima become very shallow.
 At $ \alpha=0 $, the band is flat along $ k_{1}=k_{2} $, so we expect the regime of the CDW + VB-SS shrinks to zero as $ t/V_{1} \rightarrow 0 $ as shown in Fig.17a.